Darcy220606/AMPcombi/README.md

 ampcombi complete \
 --summaries_files path/to/ampcombi_parse_tables/sample_1_ampcombi.tsv path/to/ampcombi_parse_tables/sample_2_ampcombi.tsv/
 ```
-In this case we use the `--summaries_files` option, to supply the `ampcombi parse_tables` ampcombi summary files ina  list format.
+In this case we use the `--summaries_files` option, to supply the `ampcombi_parse_tables` AMPcombi summary files in a  list format.

 Output: